 Lack of physical activity, poor nutrition, smoking and excessive alcohol use can make chronic conditions worse (or cause them), according to the CDC.
 As patients, many times we are the cause of our own suffering.

 During your next visit ask: What is the best way for me to lose weight or maintain a healthy weight?
 What are the best types of exercise for my condition?
 How can I prevent injury or aggravate my condition further?
 What can I do to prevent this from happening again?
 What’s a good diet for my condition?
 Your doctor will be elated!

 What other resources would you recommend I refer to?

-Over one-third of American adults rely on the Internet to tell them what’s wrong with them or someone else, according to Pew Research Center’s Internet & American Life Project study.
 The Internet can be useful, but it doesn’t know everything (and can misdiagnose or allude to treatments that may not be right for you).
 If you want to learn more about your condition or general health, ask your doctor about other educational resources, such as books, brochures, support groups or reliable websites.